AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

 * :dfn:`Constrained` Array Types

    - Bounds specified by type declaration
-   - All objects of the type have the same bounds
+   - **All** objects of the type have the same bounds

 * :dfn:`Unconstrained` Array Types

-   - Bounds not specified by type declaration
+   - Bounds not constrained by type declaration
+   - Objects share the type, but not the bounds
    - More flexible
-   - Allows having objects of the same type but different bounds

    .. code:: Ada

+      type Unconstrained is array (Positive range <>) of Integer;

+      U1 : Unconstrained (1 ..
+10);
       S1 : String (1 ..
 50);
       S2 : String (35 ..
 95);
-      S3 : String (1 ..
-1024);

 =========================
 Constrained Array Types